emilyporter920/MechaCar_Statistical_Analysis/README.md

 </p>

 ## T-Tests on Suspension Coils
-* The p-value of all the lots is 0.45 so we cannot reject the null hypothesis
+* The p-value of all the lots is 0.45 so we cannot reject the null hypothesis.

 <p align="center">
     <img src="images/alllotttest.png">